soo-hwanlee/soo-hwanlee.github.io/_pages/research.md

 ### Conference presentations

-- Upcoming \| Syntax versus syncretism: Phases and the intervention effect of honorific case markers.
+- 2026 \| Syntax versus syncretism: Phases and the intervention effect of honorific case markers.
 WAFL 19.
 - 2026 \| Korean nominal stacking and the argument/oblique alternation.
 AAAL Workshop 2. (joint work with and presented by Yining Nie)
 - 2025 \| _Wh_-extraction across _wh_-islands in English control constructions.
 LSK 2025. (with Michael Barrie)
 - 2025 \| Two types of subject nominalizations in Gĩkũyũ.
 LSA 2025.